b33rcity/olmod_serverlist/README.md

 ---
 ### What's OLMod?

-OLMod is a mod for the game Overload.
-Overload is a spiritual successor to the Descent series of the 90s.
+OLMod is a mod for the game Overload, a spiritual successor to the Descent series of 6DOF shooters of the 90s.
 OLMod itself adds some conspicuously missing multiplayer features to the base game, and is an open source project maintained at https://github.com/arbruijn/olmod

 ---
 ## Usage